 How to run basic metrics

-- Click on the Blocks icon in the bottom right of the map
+- Click on the Metrics icon in the bottom right corner of the map

 - Select "Social Network Analysis"